-Community Education
+Community Education:

 EPE funds cannot be used to support the cost of community education programs.
-Community education programs are those that are not designed to lead to employment or a high school diploma or equivalent or are not approved by the Commissioner as part of the comprehensive plan of service.
-This includes any of the related costs of community education such as administration, utilities, rent, etc. Community education programs are defined as avocational subjects which involve instruction in recreational or leisure-time activities which are not offered to: prepare students for a diploma or a high-school equivalency diploma; assist students to read, write or understand the English language; or provide entry-level occupational training.
+Community education programs are those that are not designed to lead to employment or a high school equivalency diploma or are not approved by the Commissioner as part of the comprehensive plan of service.
+This includes any of the related costs of community education such as administration, utilities, rent, etc. Community education programs are defined as avocational subjects which involve instruction in recreational or leisure-time activities which are not offered to: prepare students for a high school equivalency diploma; assist students to read, write or understand the English language; or provide entry-level occupational training.